 - A focus on functionality: Modernism sought to blend form and function.
 The utility of certain items was key, but so was the aesthetics of those items.
 Although the design style preferred for items to work as intended, it didn’t necessarily place function over form in every case.

 - Earthy, neutral tones: Although there might be a pop of color here and there in a Modernist palette, the focus is on neutrals.
 Whites and beiges are the primary colors used in Modernism.
 A bold color or metallic tone might appear every so often to add some visual interest, but bright and shiny would never be the main attraction.

 - Natural materials: Modernism also favors natural materials, such as wood and leather.
 Stone is also a popular material used in Modern design.
 Wood furniture saw an increase in popularity during the rise of this design era due to its simplicity and versatility.

 - Minimalist elements: Another “M” word, minimalism, is closely tied to Modernism.
 Similar to the style’s rejection of the ornate details of early design periods, Modernism also rejects excess.
 Thanks to its focus on function, Modern design prefers only to use elements and furnishings that had a purpose.
 Less is definitely more with this style.

-Although Modernism as an era is over, Modern design lives on.
-The style continues to be popular among homeowners today.
-One example of the ongoing popularity of Modernism is the continued interest in and devotion to homes and furnishings that fit into the Midcentury Modern (MCM) design category.
+Although the era of Modernism is over, Modern design lives on.
+The style remains popular among homeowners today.
+One example of the ongoing popularity of Modernism is the continued interest in and devotion to homes and furnishings that fit into the midcentury modern (MCM) design category.
 Homes built in an MCM style often feature open-plan layouts, large windows that let in ample natural light and furnishings made from natural materials.